Skip to content

 How do I request my personnel file?

-If you are current faculty or staff, please submit your Official Personnel File Access Request to Human Resources.
+If you are a current employee or a former employee within 3 years of your separation date, please submit your Official Personnel File Access Request to Human Resources.

 How do I access my payslips?